 The fuel is pushed into the pump 1 to the nozzle 3 at the delivery pressure set by the pressure governor.
-The solenoid valve 2 stops the fuel immission into the combustion chamber.
-The fuel flow rate that is not burnt goes back to the tank through the return circuit.
-The spill-back nozzle is feeded at constant pressure, while the return line pressure is adjusted by means of the pressure governor controlled by an actuator coupled to an adjusting cam.
+The solenoid valve 2 set the fuel immission into the combustion chamber.
+The part of fuel that is not burnt goes back to the tank through the return circuit.
 The fuel amount to be burnt is adjusted by means of the burner actuator according to the adjustments set (see prevoius paragraph).